Saucony Swerve Review Facts

 FlexFilm technology in upper enhances flexibility

-RunDry interior provides extra layer of padding and has wicking properties
+RunDry interior provides an extra layer of padding and has wicking properties

 Powergrid midsole provides even cushioning and responsive ride